What makes the Everest Skydive incredible?

 Day 11 Depart Kathmandu

-The adventure begins November 6, 2018.
-Adventure ends November 16, 2018.
+The adventure begins November 2, 2019.
+Adventure ends November 12, 2019.
 Note: Skydivers can elect to extend their adventure by five days and add a trek to Everest Base Camp.
-Call for pricing and details.
+Cost for Everest Base Camp extension is $3000 USD.